 The Pathfinder eagle was awarded on a temporary basis, generally after six to eight successful operations, but its award was discretionary and dependent on the recommendation of the Squadron Commander.
 Like all Pathfinder awards, including medals, it had to be sanctioned by the Air Officer Commanding of the Pathfinders, Donald Bennett, and his signature is always on the relevant documents.

 The award became permanent only on completion of a full tour of operations, some of which might not have been flown with the Pathfinders as crews sometimes transferred in part of the way through their Main Force tours.
 The standard Pathfinder tour was forty-five operations.
 When the award became permanent, a signed certificate was given to the recipient.

 The temporary and permanent PFF badge certificates of Alistair Wood, navigator, 105 Squadron, courtesy of Brian and Muriel Knights.
 RPA/M105/Aircrew/Wood

 The Pathfinder eagle was also awarded permanently, on a discretionary basis, to aircrew whose Pathfinder career had been cut short, either because they had been shot down and captured, or if they had been killed or severely injured.

-Peter Hughes Mack, known as ‘Joe’, was awarded the badge when in RAF Hospital Ely after barely surviving a horrendous air crash in December 1943.
+Peter Hughes Mack, a wireless operator in 97 Squadron, was awarded the badge while in RAF Hospital Ely after barely surviving a horrendous air crash in December 1943.
 He had only flown one operation for the Pathfinders.
 All his crew died in the crash except for the rear gunner, Leslie Laver, who was uninjured, went back to flying, and was killed in January 1944 when flying with another crew.